valango/duke/README.md

 ## Overview
 The purpose of _**dwalker**_ is to:
    1. provide an extendable rules-based API for file systems traversal and processing;
-   1. support both synchronous and asynchronous / parallel operation;
+   1. run fast, making use of asynchronous API;
    1. efficiently support monitoring, diagnostics and debugging.

 There are two tasks _dwalker_ takes care of in parallel: